Private One-On-One Betrayal Trauma Counselling For Spouses Of Sex Addicts With Renown Sex Addiction Therapist In Sydney & Online

 - Struggle with financial security

 - And you may blame yourself

-Your sex addicted spouse has lost control over their behaviour.
+Your sex addicted spouse, not you, has lost control over their behaviour.
 There is no biological evidence that sex addicts have abnormal high sex drives.
-Successful sex addiction therapy enables sex addicts fully recover to normal healthy sexual intimacy.
+Successful sex addiction therapy enables sex addicts to fully recover to normal healthy sex and relationship life.

 - Remind yourself of your original goals and agreements in your relationship.

 - Determine what is acceptable behaviour in your relationship, and what is unacceptable.